 Do not alter the __class__ attribute for instances of a class unless there are compelling reasons to do so.
 If alterations are required, document the reasons in docstring and local comments.

-Use type annotations and type hints in the code
+Use type annotations and type hints in the code.

-Run a third-party static type checker
+Run a third-party static type checker.

 6.12 Pointer Arithmetic [RVG]